-Average corporate bank default in the presence of sovereign loan guarantees is around 5.6 percent lower than without the scheme, with a cumulative impact of -1 percentage point.
+The average over time of the corporate bank default rate in the presence of sovereign loan guarantees is around 5.6 percent lower than without the scheme.
+Cumulatively, the scheme reduces corporate banks' default probability by 1 percentage point.
 The sovereign loan guarantee scheme mitigates the link between firms and banks default: even if firms' leverage and default increase more in the presence of loan guarantees, bank default ends up decreasing, as the burden of guaranteed loans' losses is passed on to the sovereign.
 Moreover, since the elasticity of banks' capital to regulatory requirements is less than one, banks are not reducing capital in proportion to the increase in the share of guaranteed loans, preventing their default rate from rising.
 This feature implies that the scheme indirectly makes banks more resilient to non-guaranteed credit.